Implementing Domain Driven Design with Microservices

 • Application

-DDD levels of granularity
+Domain Driven Design levels of granularity

-DDD levels of granularity
+Domain Driven Design levels of granularity

 Having Microservice as independent and self-contained matter on one side and different levels of granularity in DDD on the other side raises a question.
 On what DDD granularity level do we build Microservices?
 Should we build a microservice per bounded context?
 Or may be per Entity, or somewhere in the middle?
 Obviously not a microservice per application or else we end up with SOA or Monolith architecture style.